List of Zoey 101 characters: Mr. David H. Bender

 Mr. David H. Bender (Michael Blieden) is the school's film and tech teacher.
 David Bender was also a former PCA student and a member of the cheerleading squad.
 He is a favorite throughout Season 1.
 In one episode, he helps the group get back to PCA after they visited the wrong beach.
 He makes appearances in Season 2.
 In "Chasing Zoey", his name is announced over the loudspeaker at the prom.
 It is also mentioned in the episode "Favor Chain" that Lola is babysitting his son, while Mr. Bender and his wife go out.

 Seamus Finnigan

 Seamus Finnigan is PCA's maintenance man.
 He was Dean Rivers' former classmate at PCA, where they competed on the golfing team.
 He does not like Dean Rivers.
 He only appears in "Alone at PCA", and shares a name with the Harry Potter character.

 Malcolm Reese

 Malcolm (Michael Corbett) is Logan's father.
 Malcolm lives in Santa Barbara, with his assistant, Ciara.
 He debuts in Spring Break-Up, and is also in "Logan Gets Cut Off".
+In Zoey 102, it’s revealed that Malcom died and left his entire inheritance to Logan.